-Treasury says some state tax cuts OK under Biden relief act
+Treasury says state tax cuts OK if separated from virus aid

 Republican governors, lawmakers and attorneys general have expressed apprehension about a provision in the wide-ranging relief act signed by President Joe Biden that prohibits states from using $195 billion of federal aid “to either directly or indirectly offset a reduction” in net tax revenue.
 The restriction could apply through 2024.

-Republican attorneys general from 21 states wrote to Treasury Secretary Janet Yellen seeking clarification on the prohibition, which they said could be construed “to deny states the ability to cut taxes in any manner whatsoever.”
+Ohio Attorney General Dave Yost, a Republican, on Wednesday asked a federal judge to block the tax-cut provision.
+Republican attorneys general from 21 other states wrote to Treasury Secretary Janet Yellen seeking clarification on the prohibition, which they said could be construed “to deny states the ability to cut taxes in any manner whatsoever.”

 A treasury spokesperson told The Associated Press that the provision isn’t meant as a blanket prohibition on tax cuts.
 States can still offset tax reductions through other means.